omegabappa/CUT-Tag/README.md

 # CUT-Tag
-CUT and Tag scripts tailored for sakura and chromatin to be used in lab.
+CUT and Tag scripts tailored for sakura and chromatin to be used in the Takaku lab.